seracio/xstream-connect/README.md

 ## Disclaimer

 This package feets well the way we work and the problems we face (small size stores but complex async workflow on derived data).
-It's mostly intended to our own developments.

 The purpose here is not to provide an async middleware to a redux store with Streams, as [redux-cycle-middleware](https://github.com/cyclejs-community/redux-cycle-middleware)